MusicDataset/md_homepage/content/musics/s/SonataTragicaOp.39No.5(1)-Nikolai Medtner.md

 ---
-title: Nikolai Medtner - Sonata Tragica Op.
+title: Sonata Tragica Op.
 39 No. 5 (1)
 description: This is the description for Sonata Tragica Op.
 39 No. 5 by Nikolai Medtner
 composers: [Nikolai Medtner]
 periods: [Romantic]